-8 Key Differences Between Copper and Aluminum Busbars
+8 Key Differences Between Copper and Aluminum

-1. Conductivity and resistance of copper and aluminum
+1. Conductivity and Resistance of copper and aluminum

 Winner: Copper √

-2. Different Ampacity of copper and aluminum busbar
+2. Different Ampacity of copper and aluminum

 Winner: Copper √